opal/opal/CONTRIBUTING.md

 3. Before sending pull requests make sure all tests run and pass (see below).

 4. Make sure to use a similar coding style to the rest of the code base.
-In ruby and javascript code we use 2 spaces (no tabs).
+In Ruby and JavaScript code we use 2 spaces (no tabs).

 ## Quick Start